 The coming of KEMU in Meru was a long process in educational planning and development.
 The Kenya Methodist University came as a logical step toward educational excellence as the focus of the Church in pursuance of its holistic Gospel.
 However, the University was not established as an isolated project.

 At least two institutions namely; Kaaga Rural Training Centre and Methodist Training Institute consecutively formed the basic foundation, in form of physical and other infrastructure in the establishment of Kenya Methodist University.
-With an increased population, rising unemployment of the youth and poor land use in the 1950s, local church leaders hatched the idea of training local people to become self-reliant through training in agriculture, motor mechanics and carpentry.
-Consequently, a local committee was formed and funds were sought from Christian Aid in Britain through the NCCK to develop a training centre.
+With an increased population, rising unemployment of the youth, and poor land use in the 1950s, local church leaders hatched the idea of training local people to become self-reliant through training in agriculture, motor mechanics, and carpentry.
+Consequently, a local committee was formed and funds were sought from Christian Aid in Britain through the NCCK to develop a training center.

-The Meru Country Council leased 54 acres of forestland close to Kaaga in Miriga Mieru to house the proposed centre.
-In 1956, the ground was cleared and the following year the first physical infrastructure was established comprising a hostel, offices, dinning hall and kitchen, meeting room, three staff houses and two duplexes along with a workshop and animal farm house.
+The Meru Country Council leased 54 acres of forestland close to Kaaga in Miriga Mieru to house the proposed center.
+In 1956, the ground was cleared and the following year the first physical infrastructure was established comprising a hostel, offices, dining hall and kitchen, meeting room, three staff houses, and two duplexes along with a workshop and animal farmhouse.
 In 1958, the Kaaga Rural Training Centre was born for the purpose of training people and providing skills that would promote self-reliance.

-On December 16th 1995, a major harambee was held in which H.E. former President, Daniel Arap Moi officiated and helped to raise Kshs.20 million to complete some of the ongoing physical structures.
+On December 16th, 1995, a major Harambee was held in which H.E. former President, Daniel Arap Moi officiated and helped to raise Kshs.20 million to complete some of the ongoing physical structures.
 Meanwhile, KEMU had continued to attract support from the Korean Methodist Church movement under the leadership of Ms.Maria Um.
-She helped to organize financial support from the Methodist churches in Korea toward construction of a women hostel, the acquisition of a minibus and the construction of the University Chapel.
+She helped to organize financial support from the Methodist churches in Korea toward the construction of a women hostel, the acquisition of a minibus, and the construction of the University Chapel.
 The British Methodist Church movement also provided support in various ways such as seconding Prof. David and Rev. Elizabeth Dunn-Wilson to KEMU, as lecturers in the Department of Theology.

-On 9th June 1997, the Commission for Higher Education granted a Letter of Interim Authority, giving an approval for the establishment of Kenya Methodist University.
-The Authority paved way for the creation of Academic programmes.
-The University opened its doors with 11 pioneer students, 3 in Theology and 8 in Business Administration programmes.
-During the 1997/98 Academic Year, an inauguration ceremony took place and Prof. Mutuma Mugambi was installed the Vice Chancellor on 31st January 1998.
+On 9th June 1997, the Commission for Higher Education granted a Letter of Interim Authority, giving approval for the establishment of Kenya Methodist University.
+The Authority paved the way for the creation of Academic programs.
+The University opened its doors with 11 pioneer students, 3 in Theology and 8 in Business Administration programs.
+During the 1997/98 Academic Year, an inauguration ceremony took place and Prof. Mutuma Mugambi was installed as the Vice-Chancellor on 31st January 1998.